nup002/Mathboard/docs/source/index.rst

 Mathboard documentation
 ===================================
-The Mathboard is a small keyboard that gives you access to a wide range of mathematical symbols and the entire greek alphabet.
+The Mathboard is a small keyboard that gives you access to a wide range of mathematical symbols and the entire lowercase and uppercase greek alphabet.
 It works alongside your normal keyboard, and requires no software to use (except on Windows).

 This documentation gathers all information on the Mathboard:
  - Usage